raspberrypilearning/touch-free-tap/en/step_5.md

 ## Wire the relay and pump

+Wire the relay and pump circuit that lets the Raspberry Pi Pico safely turn a water pump on and off.

+The relay works like a switch that keeps the Pico separate from the pump’s bigger power supply.
+When the Pico sends a signal, the relay connects the pump with the larger power supply and the pump starts running.

 --- task ---

 Connect the `IN` pin on the relay to `GP15` on the Pico.